 The projected carbon savings from the funding will be equivalent to taking 3,245 cars off the road for a year, a vital step in the fight against climate change.

-Zero Waste Scotland Chief Executive Iain Gulland called Glasgow's application "a significant and transformative project to increase its operational capacity for recycling" and "improve the quality of materials collected."
+Zero Waste Scotland CEO Iain Gulland called Glasgow's application "a significant and transformative project to increase its operational capacity for recycling" and "improve the quality of materials collected."

 Circular Economy Minister Lorna Slater said that Glasgow Council’s award “will make an important contribution to the national recycling picture” and make it “easier for households to recycle”.